selego/convention/README.md

 ### Deliver fast high added valuable for the client

-What client really need .
-Its not the login, or onboarding or a filters.
-Its the core features of the products Even if it the project manager goal to take care of priorities with the client, the developer should always keep in mind core features
+What client really need.
+Its not the login, or the onboarding or a filter.
+Its the core features of the products.
+Even if its the project manager goal to take care of priorities with the client, the developer should always keep in mind core features

 ### Services and components should be business agnostic

 Examples :

-The api in services/api.js could/should be copy paster from a project to another without much modications
+The api in services/api.js could/should be copy paster from a project to another without much modications.

 A components table.js in the global component folders (Smart Table) shouldnt care if it deals with the business data.
 It should just care only into rendering stuff